ga4gh/ga4gh-schemas/doc/source/schemas/readmethods.rst

     The ID of the read group this read belongs to.
       (Every read must belong to exactly one read group.)
   :type readGroupId: string
-  :field fragmentId:
-    The fragment ID that this ReadAlignment belongs to.
-      TODO: this is the only reference to the Fragment object, which may be removed in a future PR.
-  :type fragmentId: string
   :field fragmentName:
     The fragment name.
 Equivalent to QNAME (query template name) in SAM.
   :type fragmentName: string